couchbaselabs/tuqtng/docs/versus-sql.md

 Filtering differences
 ---------------------
-UnQL uses WHERE clause similar to SQL.
+N1QL uses WHERE clause similar to SQL.
 The '.' and the '[]' operator can be used for accessing nested and array elements, similar to usage in select clauses.

 A minor deviation is that the expressions follow JavaScript semantcis.
 For example, undefined values are recognized as distinct from null and a complementary set of operators like IS MISSING are added in addition to standard operators like IS NULL.
 Further, JavaScript conversions, for example from non-zero integer values to boolean value true, are supported as well.